MiamiHacker/Javascript/Rest Pattern/README.md

 # JavaScript

-Code snippets about the Spread Operator in JavaScript
+Code snippets about the Rest Pattern in JavaScript

-- copy array
-- join arrays
-- in objects